caocscar/twitter-advanced-search/README.md

 - The default number of tweets is 20.
 - The default time delay is 0.8s after each GET request.
 - The default output filename is *tweets.txt*.
+- The format options are {tweets (default),live,realtime}.
+I honestly do not know the difference between them.
 - The file delimiter is `|` to make the data more analysis friendly.
 - The program will output how many tweets it has collected so far after every GET request.